 The Curious Case of Paul Davies

-Looking at my watch reading 07:34, I decided it was time to take a break from cleaning my guns and wake up Paul.
+Looking at my watch that read seven thirty-four, I decided it was time to take a break from cleaning my guns and wake up Paul.
 I let him sleep in my bed electing for myself to sleep on the floor, although I didn't sleep much; too busy constantly checking the doors and windows.
 Walking up the stairs to my room and knocking on the door I started to get impatient.

 "Paul." pausing I waited a couple of seconds and knocked again.
 "Paul."
 Why am I knocking?
 This is my house.
 "Paul!"
 Opening the door, I saw Paul curled up like a child, cuddling the pillow.
 "Wake up Paul, we have things to do."
 Still snoring away I started to get irritated; tapping him on the shoulder and then the face, nevertheless he snored away.
 Frustrated and concerned with our situation, I rose up one foot and kicked Paul off the bed.